sunnyvagnozzi/Braneworld-extra-dimensions/README.md

 This folder contains a patch to the [Montepython](https://github.com/baudren/montepython_public) cosmological MCMC sampler to sample the posterior distribution of the 4-dimensional parameter space in VBV17 and obtain constraints on the parameters.

-  The GW170817_braneworld/ folder implements the likelihood [Eq.(19) in VBV17] into your montepython/montepython/likelihoods folder.
+The GW170817_braneworld/ folder implements the likelihood (Eq.(19) in VBV17), hence the name of the experiment you want to use in your run is "GW170817_braneworld" as per Montepython's philosophy.
+You should copy this folder into your montepython/montepython/likelihoods folder.
+You should also copy the contents of the covmat/ folder into your montepython/covmat folder (assuming you want to supply an input covariance matrix to your runs, which is recommended).

+The input .param file to do the MCMC run is braneworld.param